 It can often feel like you are “going crazy” as you may end up over-explaining your logic and reasoning in why you feel and think a certain way, beyond what is healthy due to the high level of chronic invalidation, deflection, and minimization.
 Indeed it can often become a never ending quest to validate that you have an alternate perspective, “worthy of considering” or being listened to.

-Sealioning, weaponized incompetence, weaponized confusion, weaponized ignorance, and other manipulative strategies have been depicted in many television shows such as, “Everybody Loves Raymond”, “The Big Bang Theory”, and the show “Kevin Can F**k Himself”.
+Weaponized incompetence, feigned confusion, and other manipulative strategies have been depicted in many television shows such as, “Everybody Loves Raymond”, “The Big Bang Theory”, and the show "How I Met Your Mother".

 Media is often a reflection or mirror of what is going on in society, while also bi-directionally influencing viewers by normalizing various behaviors to their audiences.
-Some of these dynamics have been depicted as appropriate, some dynamics as inappropriate but minimized, and others times as “humorous”.
+Some of these dynamics have been depicted as appropriate while some of these dynamics have been depicted as inappropriate but greatly minimized in their psychological impacts and significance.

-Many television shows and sitcoms have normalized psychological and psychological abuse strategies, often depicting these tactics as an “entertaining,” “harmless”, and a “funny” as a means of communication or conflict resolution.
-The characters in these shows listed above often engage in emotionally and psychologically abusive tactics, typically meant to invalidate and intentionally wear down their partner’s mental and emotional resources, while preserving an image of innocence and ignorance.
+Many television shows and sitcoms have normalized psychological and psychological abuse strategies, often depicting these tactics as an entertaining, harmless, and funny, as a means of communication or conflict resolution.
+The characters, in these shows listed above, often engage in emotionally and psychologically abusive tactics.
+These tactics typically are often used to invalidate and intentionally wear down their partner’s mental and emotional resources, while preserving an image of innocence and ignorance.

-You are worthy of living a life that you love and having relationships that are rooted from a place of respect, mutuality, empathy and benevolence.
+You are worthy of living a life that you love and having relationships that are rooted from a place of respect, mutuality, empathy, consideration, and kindness.

 Warmest regards,